petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management.md

     * View the [recording](https://learn.liferay.com/web/guest/d/lp1-7-content-authoring-management) from the live webinar of this module.
     * Download the [PDF](https://learn.liferay.com/documents/d/guest/lp1-7-content-authoring-management-pdf) of the presentation used in the live workshop.

 In the previous module, you learned about some of the tools, techniques, and best practices for building sites with Liferay.
-Now that Clarity has an enterprise marketing website mapped out, styled, and structured, they need content to populate it.
+Now that Clarity has an enterprise marketing website structured and styled, they need content to populate it.
 Fortunately, Liferay offers a suite of features for authoring and managing content that you can leverage to bring the site to life.
 In this module, we'll introduce you to several out-of-the-box capabilities with which you can manage Clarity's content:

 <!--TODO: Update list of capabilities with more detail, description, actionable learning goals.
 Consider adding AI features here as well.-->